AllenFang/react-bootstrap-dropdown/README.md

 # react-bootstrap-dropdown
 It's a react dropdown for bootstrap, named reactbsDropdown

-The reactbsDropdown include all basic function in dropdown, include set default value, and listen change etc.
+The reactbsDropdown include all basic function in dropdown

+include set title, listen change, disable item, disable dropdown, divier.

+### Development
 reactbsDropdown dependencies on react 0.13.x and Bootstrap 3

-### Development
 reactbsDropdown written by ES6 and use gulp and browserify to build

-Use following command to develop
+Use following command to prepare development
 ```
 $ git clone https://github.com/AllenFang/react-bootstrap-dropdown.git
 $ cd react-bootstrap-dropdown